Car Insurance After a DUI: Costs, SR-22 Requirements & Best Companies

 65 years old 107%

 Major insurance companies apply very different surcharge rates.
-Progressive sees roughly a 35–41% increase, while Nationwide can surge as high as 145%.
-State Farm applies just a 6% hike, GEICO averages 86%, and USAA around 88%.
+Progressive typically sees among the lower percentage increases nationally, while Nationwide and some regional carriers can surge over 100%.
+State Farm applies one of the smallest average rate hikes, GEICO averages around 86%, and USAA around 88%.
 These wide variations make it critical to shop around after a DUI.
-Learn about finding affordable coverage for high-risk drivers.
+Learn about what affects your car insurance rates and how the 2026 rate environment affects high-risk drivers.

 State-by-State Cost Variations

 Insurance costs after a DUI vary significantly by state.
-States like Maine, New Hampshire, and Idaho maintain post-DUI full coverage averages under $3,000 per year.
-Conversely, drivers in North Carolina, Michigan, and California face costs exceeding $6,000 annually after a DUI conviction.
+States like Wyoming and New Hampshire maintain post-DUI averages around $2,300–$2,400 per year.
+Conversely, drivers in North Carolina, Michigan, and California face costs well above the national average after a DUI conviction.

 Pincher's Pro Tip

 Shop multiple insurers immediately after a DUI conviction.
-Companies like Progressive and State Farm offer significantly lower rate increases (35–41% and 6% respectively) compared to others that may hike rates by 86–145%.
+Companies like Progressive and State Farm offer significantly lower rate increases compared to others that may hike rates by 86–145%.
+Getting 4–5 quotes can save you thousands per year.

 Trusted by Thousands